-- (1) An adjudicator is not personally liable for anything done or omitted to be done in good faith- - (a) in exercising the adjudicator's functions under this Act, or - (b) in the reasonable belief that the thing was done or omitted to be done in the exercise of the adjudicator's functions under this Act. - (2) No action lies against an authorised nominating authority or any other person with respect to anything done or omitted to be done by the authorised nominating authority in good faith- - (a) in exercising the nominating authority's functions under this Act, or - (b) in the reasonable belief that the thing was done or omitted to be done in the exercise of the nominating authority's functions under this Act.
+- (1) An adjudicator is not personally liable for anything done or omitted to be done in good faith: - (a) in exercising the adjudicator's functions under this Act, or - (b) in the reasonable belief that the thing was done or omitted to be done in the exercise of the adjudicator 's functions under this Act. - (2) No action lies against an authorised nominating authority or any other person with respect to anything done or omitted to be done by the authorised nominating authority in good faith: - (a) in exercising the nominating authority's functions under this Act, or - (b) in the reasonable belief that the thing was done or omitted to be done in the exercise of the nominating authority's functions under this Act.

-31 Service of documents
+31 Service of notices

-- (1) Any document that by or under this Act is authorised or required to be served on a person may be served on the person- - (a) by delivering it to the person personally, or - (b) by lodging it during normal office hours at the person's ordinary place of business, or
+- (1) Any notice document that by or under this Act is authorised or required to be served on a person may be served on the person: - (a) by delivering it to the person personally, or - (b) by lodging it during normal office hours at the person's ordinary place of business, or - (c) by sending it by post addressed to the person's ordinary place of business, or - (d) by email to an email address specified by the person for the service of notices documents of that kind, or kind, or

-- (c) by sending it by post addressed to the person's ordinary place of business, or - (d) by email to an email address specified by the person for the service of documents of that kind, or - (d1) by any other method authorised by the regulations for the service of documents of that kind, or - (e) in the case of service by a party to a construction contract on another party to the construction contract-in the manner that may be provided under the construction contract. - (2) Service of a document that is sent to a person's ordinary place of business, as referred to in subsection (1)(c), is taken to have been effected when the document is received at that place. - (3) The provisions of this section are in addition to, and do not limit or exclude, the provisions of any other law with respect to the service of documents. - (4) In this section-
+(d1) by any other method authorised by the regulations for the service of notices documents of that

-document includes written notice or determination.
+- (e) in such other manner as may be provided under the construction contract concerned. - (e) in the case of service by a party to a construction contract on another party to the construction contract-in the manner that may be provided under the construction contract. - (2) Service of a notice document that is sent to a person's ordinary place of business, as referred to in subsection (1) (c), is taken to have been effected when the notice is received at that place. - (3) The provisions of this section are in addition to, and do not limit or exclude, the provisions of any other law with respect to the service of notices documents. - (4) In this section:

-serve includes give, send or otherwise provide.
+document includes written notice or determination. serve includes give, send or otherwise provide.